CADindustries/robocadSim-docs/docs/source/docs/all_docs/robot_docs/re21mini/funcs/docs/OMSControl/index.rst

 OMS Control
 ================================

-Use motor control variables to set speeds to motors.
+Use OMS control variables to set speeds, angles and directions to motors and servo motors.

 .. tabs::